conusio/conus/resources/docs/docs.md

 #### Organizing the routes

-The routes are aggregated and wrapped with middleware in the `guestbook.handler` namespace:
+The routes are aggregated and wrapped with middleware in the `conus.handler` namespace:

 ```
 (def app-routes